Al Bunge: College career

 As a junior in 1958–58, Bunge averaged 11.1 points and 10.5 rebounds as Maryland finished 10–13.

-Maryland went 15-8 (9-3 in the ACC), as Bunge lead the team with both 16.7 points and 12.6 rebounds as a senior in 1959–60.
+Maryland went 15-8 (9–3 in the ACC), as Bunge lead the team with both 16.7 points and 12.6 rebounds as a senior in 1959–60.

 Included in Bunge's career were some record setting games:

-On Feb.
-26, 1958, he had 22 rebounds against Georgetown, setting the school record.
-On January 4, 1960, Bunge scored 43 points vs. Yale, the school record that stood until Ernie Graham scored 44 against North Carolina State in 1978.
+On February 26, 1958, he had 22 rebounds against Georgetown, setting the school record.
+On January 4, 1960, Bunge scored 43 points vs. Yale, a school record that stood until Ernie Graham scored 44 against North Carolina State in 1978.

-Following the 1959–60 collegiate season, Bunge was selected to play in the prestigious Shrine East-West basketball Game at Madison Square Garden.
+Following the 1959–60 collegiate season, Bunge was selected to play in the Shrine East-West basketball game at Madison Square Garden.
 He and East teammates Lenny Wilkens, Jerry West and Tom Stith played against the West squad featuring and future NBA Hall of Famer Oscar Robertson, among others.
 Bunge guarded Robertson in the game.
-“It was a thrill,” he said about of playing against Robertson.
-“I think he had 11 or 12 points, but they weren't all against me."
+"It was a thrill," he said about of playing against Robertson.
+"I think he had 11 or 12 points, but they weren't all against me."
 Bunge earned the Most Valuable Defensive Player Award in the game.

 Bunge also received an invitation to the 1960 U.S. Olympic Trials for basketball.
 He did not make the team, which, led by Robertson, won the gold medal at the 1960 Olympic Games.
 The 1960 Olympic trials had the AAU and NCAA wrestling for control of USA Basketball.
 As a result, the composition of the team represented an uneasy truce.
 The final team was made up of seven collegiate stars, four AAU players (Burdette Haldorson of the Phillips 66ers) and one representative of the US Armed Forces (guard Adrian Smith).
 This compromise meant that many top college players were left off the team, including Bunge and Future Hall of Famers Satch Sanders, John Havlicek and Lenny Wilkens.

 Professional career

 Before the 1960 NBA draft, Bunge was contacted by the New York Knicks, Syracuse Nationals, Fort Wayne Pistons and Philadelphia Warriors, among others.

 On April 11, 1960, the Philadelphia Warriors drafted Bunge with the seventh pick in the first round of the draft, claiming territorial rights.
-The Warriors had second year player Wilt Chamberlain.
+The Warriors had second-year player Wilt Chamberlain.
 Hall of Fame players Oscar Robertson (#1), Jerry West (#2), and Lenny Wilkens (#6) were selected just ahead of Bunge.
 Hall of Famer Satch Sanders was taken with the next pick at #8.